-If you’d like to learn more about behavioral finance, you’re in luck.
-There have been a lot of great books and papers written on the subject in recent years.
-The topic is so complex that it is impossible to summarize all the theories and ideas in a blog article or even an entire blog devoted to the topic.
-The works of Adam Smith and Jeremy Bentham helped found the field, but they are older articles that don’t serve consumers or investors as well as more recent research.
-Here are some resources you may want to look at:
+If you’d like to learn more about behavioral finance, there have been many great books and papers written on the subject in recent years.
+The topic is so complex it’s impossible to summarize all the theories and ideas here.
+The works of Adam Smith and Jeremy Bentham helped found the field, but they are older pieces that don’t serve consumers or investors as well as more recent research.

 - BehaviouralFinance.net.
-This blog is completely dedicated to the topic of behavioral finance.
+This blog is dedicated solely to the topic of behavioral finance.
 It attempts to discuss everything relevant to behavioral finance and does a great job doing so.

 Professionals have been researching the field of behavioral finance for years.
-It has given new insight that can change the way we participate in markets and better understand consumers.
-Studying the psychology of consumers and investors can be a great way to both observe investing opportunities, and correct investing mistakes.
-It is something that should be researched carefully.
+It has given us new insight that can change the way we participate in markets and better understand consumers.
+Studying the psychology of consumers and investors can be a great way to both observe investing opportunities and correct investing mistakes.

-Supporters of the efficient market hypothesis may not believe in all strategies behind behavioral finance, but at the very least, you can use these principles to notice your own errors and do what you can to fix them.
-If you are interested in learning more about the mistakes that investors and consumers make, try checking out some of the papers that academics and researchers have written.
+Supporters of the efficient market hypothesis may not believe in all strategies behind behavioral finance.
+Still, at the very least, you can use these principles to notice your own errors and do what you can to fix them.
+If you’re interested in learning more about the mistakes investors and consumers make, try checking out some of the papers that academics and researchers have written.
 You may be surprised by the errors you make yourself.